 A single limit value for ambient lead (Pb) concentrations is set out in the AQD.
 This limit value has been specified for the protection of human health and came into force from 01/01/2005.
-The limit value is an annual mean concentration of 0.5 μg m-3.
+The limit value is an annual mean concentration of $0.5 \ \mu g \ m^{-3}$.

 The target values (TV) for As, Cd and Ni included in the 4th Daughter Directive (AQDD4) are listed in Table 10.1.
 The Directive states that Member States should take all necessary measures not entailing disproportionate costs to ensure that the target values are not exceeded after the compliance date.
-2016 was the fourth year for which these TVs are in force.